 Hundreds stormed an airport in Russia's Dagestan, looking for passengers from Israel

-Russian police briefly closed an airport in the Dagestan region after hundreds of people stormed the grounds on Sunday, searching for a plane carrying passengers arriving from Tel Aviv.
+Russian police briefly closed an airport in Dagestan, a republic in Russia's far south, after hundreds of people stormed the grounds on Sunday, searching for a plane carrying passengers arriving from Tel Aviv.

-At least 20 people were injured at the airport in Makhachkala, including nine police officers, the local interior ministry said in a statement posted to Telegram.
+At least 20 people were injured at the airport in Makhachkala, the Dagestani capital, including nine police officers, the local interior ministry said in a statement posted to Telegram.
 Two people were hospitalized in grave condition.

 Roughly 60 people were arrested, with local officials vowing to open a criminal investigation to hold all rioters responsible.
 The airport had fully reopened as of Monday, but flights from Tel Aviv are to be temporarily rerouted to other cities, the Russian Aviation authority reported.